 - In the Address field, enter the hostname or IP address of the SFTP server.
 In the port field after the colon, enter the port number you're using for SFTP (the default is

 - In the Path field, enter the path to use for storing log files.
 Leaving the default

 /in this field means the files will be saved in the root path.
 We describe this variable in more detail in our guide on changing where log files are written.

-TIP: If you save logs on the SFTP server, make sure the directory already exists.
+If you save logs on the SFTP server, make sure the directory already exists.

-In the Known hosts field, type a Host key for each Host you can connect to over SFTP.
+In the Known hosts field, enter a Host key for each Host you can connect to over SFTP.
 Each Host key you enter must be on its own line.
 Known hosts entries should match what’s stored in your known_hosts file located in your home directory (or the local account settings if you're working with a Mac or Windows operating system).
 A known hosts entry looks like this:

 ecdsa-sha2-nistp256is your Host key algorithm, and